John Baker (Indiana politician)

-John Harris Baker (February 28, 1832 – October 21, 1915) was a United States representative from Indiana and a United States district judge of the United States District Court for the District of Indiana.
+John Harris Baker (February 28, 1832 – October 21, 1915) was a three-term United States representative from Indiana (1875 to 1881) and a United States district judge of the United States District Court for the District of Indiana.

 Education and career

 Born on February 28, 1832, in Parma, Monroe County, New York, Baker moved with his parents to what is now Fulton County, Ohio, where he attended and later taught in the common schools.
 He received an Artium Magister degree in 1879 from Wesleyan University in Delaware, Ohio.
 He read law in Adrian, Michigan and was admitted to the bar in 1857.
 He entered private practice in Goshen, Indiana from 1857 to 1875.
 He unsuccessfully challenged the election of Charles Lefferts Murray to the Indiana Senate in 1863, but his challenge failed and he was never seated, although he was paid as if he had been a state senator.

 Congressional service

 Baker was elected as a Republican from Indiana's 13th congressional district to the United States House of Representatives of the 44th, 45th and 46th United States Congresses, serving from March 4, 1875, to March 3, 1881.
-He declined to be a candidate for renomination in 1880.
-Baker resumed private practice in Goshen from 1881 to 1892.
-He was a delegate to the 1888 Republican National Convention.